 c.
 Paste the shortcut in the startup folder

 The KUKAVARPROXY server is now ready.
-It is not unsafe to leave this program running all the time.
+You can leave this program running.
 This server allows exchanging global variables from the KUKA controller to the remote PC.

 The next steps are to set up the main program that will handle the robot movements: